 In general a freestyle ski will be slightly smaller than any other type of ski, but of course this will again depend on your level and ability.

-- As far as the versatile freestyle ski goes, it’s length will ideally be somewhere in between your actual lenght and your lenght minus 10 cm.
+- As far as the versatile freestyle ski goes, it’s length will ideally be somewhere in between your actual length and your length minus 10 cm.
 This makes it the perfect size for a beginner.

-- The expert freestyle ski can be slightly longer, just a little under your own lenght.
+- The expert freestyle ski can be slightly longer, just a little under your own length.
 This makes for a more stable, agile and dynamic ski.